Poorest Cities In Mississippi For 2023

-However, like all states, Mississippi has certain places that are going on hard times.
-These Mississippi places have an above average percent of people that are living in poverty, out of work, or not making as much as they should be.
+Like all states, Mississippi has certain places that are going on hard times.
+These Mississippi places have an above-average percentage of people living in poverty, out of work, or not making as much as they should be.

-With all the talk about income inequality going on around the country, we thought it prudent to take a look at the places in each state that are struggling to make it even as the economy continues to improve.
-So we set our sites on bringing attention to the poorest places in Mississippi.
+Even as the economy continues to improve, it’s worthwhile to look at the places in each state struggling to make ends meet.
+So we set our sites on locating the poorest places in Mississippi.

-To do so, we analyzed the newest Census data from the American Community Survey for the 63 places in Mississippi with more than 5,000 people.
+To do so, we used Saturday Night Science to analyze the newest Census data from the American Community Survey for the 62 cities in Mississippi with more than 5,000 people.

 1. Yazoo City